DasHomi/preventer/README.md

 # Preventer

-A client side fabric mod that prevents you from doing dumb things by accident, like breaking blocks you don't want to break, or placing blocks you don't want to place.
-(e.g. accidentally creating stripped logs or breaking budding amethyst)
-The whole mod is highly configurable, so you can disable any feature you don't want.
-The config can be reached in game by pressing `I`.
-If you want to temporarily disable the entire mod, use the _Override Key_ (_default keybinding:_ `R`).
+Preventer is a collection of **over thirty** modules who prevent you from doing certain actions (e.g. accidentally breaking budding amethyst or stripping logs).
+Each module can be enabled or disabled individually in game via a config screen (press `I`) or all modules can be temporarily disabled with the _Override Key_ (press `R`) .

 ## Modules
 <details open>